Winzarten/SecondMonitor/README.md

 * Assetto Corsa - Requires custom plugin, than should be automatically installed when the app detect Assetto Corsa running.
 The plugin needs to be enabled in the options settings manualy.
 * Project Cars - Limited functionality as split times and lap times are not provided by the sim api.
 Splits don't work at all, and lap timing is done by the app, so the will be slight difference between what is in the app and what is in sim.
 Big thanks to mr_belowski for allowing me to use his project cars pit coordinates from CrewChief :)

-* Project cars 2 might work with Pcars1 shared data model, but as Pcars 2 doesn't work on my pc (I'm affected by this bug - http://forum.projectcarsgame.com/sh...e-GTX770-Crashes-every-time-amp-or-reboots-pc) I won't be able to support pcars 2 atm.

 ## Known Issues